Skip to main content

 Inspect

-Get full specifications, equipment, all images, pricing per term, and checkout links for a specific vehicle.
+Get full specifications, equipment, all images, and pricing per term for a specific vehicle.
 Use a vehicle_id from search_vehicles results.
-IMPORTANT: Always show detail_url and checkout_url as clickable links.
+IMPORTANT: Always show detail_url as a clickable link — it points to the FINN configurator where the user picks term and km.
+To produce a direct checkout link for a specific term + km combination (and optionally a one-time Fahrzeugbereitstellung), call get_subscription_pricing and use the checkout_url it returns.
+Never construct checkout URLs yourself.
 The vehicle_id field is an internal API identifier — never display it to users.

 ParametersJSON Schema